azl397985856/javascript-code-style/README.md

 ### branching
 - use short-circuiting or default value

-- use Strategy or polymorphism
+- use Strategy or polymorphism(Open/closed principle)

-- use Chain of Responsibility
+- use Chain of Responsibility(Open/closed principle)

-- split it into diffrent functions
+- split it into diffrent functions(Single responsibility principle)

 - encapsulate conditions